Qcent/NetJoy/JoyReceiver++/README.md

-# JoyReceiver++
+# JoyReceiver++ tUI
-JoyReceiver++ is a console application that receives and emulates joystick data over TCP/IP.
-It allows you to seamlessly control a joystick connected to a remote machine, providing an immersive gaming experience.
+JoyReceiver++ tUI is a console application that receives and emulates joystick data over TCP/IP.
+In conjunction with JoySender++ or JoySender++ tUI, it allows you to seamlessly control a joystick connected from a remote machine on a host machine.

 ## Table of Contents